ihansson/react-card-game/src/data/idea.md

 Distract - Block any damage

-Redirect - Block small damage and draw a card
+Redirect - Block population damage and draw a card

 ### Uncommon